tanepiper/jquery.ui.pwstrength/README.md

   Default: `true` (Boolean)

-  Determines if the verdicts are display on the progress bar or not
+  Determines if the verdicts are displayed on the progress bar or not

+* __showVerdictsInitially__:

+  Default: `false` (Boolean)

+  Determines if the verdicts are displayed before the user introduces a letter, for this setting to take effect, `showVerdicts` must be `true`

 * __viewports__: